![]() An Italo AGV train at Rome Tiburtina station... |

-![]() An Italo EVO train at Venice Santa Lucia... |
+Italo EVO train at Venice Santa Lucia |

-A quick guide to travelling with Italo...
+A guide to travel with Italo

-Which should you choose, Italo
+Which to choose, Italo or Trenitalia?

 Where does Italo run?

-Italo's classes explained
+Italo's 3 classes

 Italo ask you not to bring luggage larger than 75 x 53 x 30 cm if you use Smart ambience, so if you've larger luggage it's best to book Comfort, Prima or Club.

-Tip: When booking at www.italotreno.it, Prima class passengers can usually pay an extra €10 to use the Club Italo Lounges for up to 3 hours before departure at key stations, although this isn't always offered with the cheapest fares or at the busiest times of day.
-There are Club Italo Lounges at Turin Porta Susa, Milan Centrale, Florence SMN, Rome Tiburtina, Rome Termini & Naples Centrale with free coffee & soft drinks and free WiFi at the rear of the Casa Italo.
-At the time I wrote this there's no Club lounge at Venice or Turin Porta Nuova.
-Add lounge access to your ticket when you book at www.italotreno.it.
-See Italo seating plan.
+When booking at www.italotreno.it, Prima class passengers can usually pay an extra €12 to use the Club Italo Lounges for up to 3 hours before departure at key stations, although this isn't always offered at the busiest times of day or with the cheapest fares.
+There are Club Italo Lounges at Turin Porta Susa, Milan Centrale, Venice Santa Lucia, Florence SMN, Rome Tiburtina, Rome Termini & Naples Centrale with free coffee, snacks, alcoholic & non-alcoholic drinks and free WiFi.
+There's no Club lounge at Turin Porta Nuova.

-The Man in Seat 61 says: "Prima is significantly more spacious than Smart, and there are budget fares in Prima too if you book well in advance - if you're a couple, I recommend selecting the table for two when booking at www.italotreno.it by clicking the link and paying the small fee to choose your exact seats."
+The Man in Seat 61 says: "Prima is significantly more spacious than Smart, and there are budget fares in Prima too if you book in advance - if you're a couple, I recommend selecting the table for two when booking at www.italotreno.it by clicking the link and paying the small fee to choose seats."

 Italo's two types of train